compose-spec/compose-spec/spec.md

  - "otherhost:50.31.209.229"
 ```

-Compose implementations MUST create matching entry with the ip address and hostname in container's
+Compose implementations MUST create matching entry with the IP address and hostname in the container's network
-`/etc/hosts`:
+configuration, which means for for Linux `/etc/hosts` will get extra lines:

 ```
 162.242.195.82  somehost